nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to show all events
-2. Amigos switches the GUI to the events tab and displays all possible events.
+2. Amigos switches the GUI to the events tab and displays all the stored events.

    Use case ends.

 **Extensions**
 * 2a.
 There are no events to show.
     * 2a1.
-Amigos displays an empty interface with the message “No events”.
+Amigos displays an empty interface with no entries and the message “No events”.

     Use case ends.